ModelTorquie/ModelTorquie/README.md

 - ✉️ arya.dhavalv@gmail.com

 ---

-⚡ Fun fact: My username is **DropoutJunkie** → because in deep learning, dropouts prevent overfitting; in real life, they keep you curious 😉
+⚡ Fun fact: My username is **ModelWhisperer** → because I make models listen, reason, and improve — one fine-tune at a time 😉